The Daily Commute (Part 1)

 April 16, 2017

 My move paid off as the railroad track was clear at 140th and Indiana, but I was stalled by a truck that was trying to park a block away instead.
 Damn!
-I desperately made a left turn at 138th and Indiana instead of going all the way to the traffic light at 139th only to be met by a construction crew blocking the street right before the intersection.
+I desperately made a left turn at 138th and Indiana instead of going all the way to the traffic light at 139th only to be met by a construction crew blocking the street before the intersection.
 There was a log jam of cars up to the corner, so I proceeded to make a right turn down the alley to 139th Street.
 The person in front of me had the same idea as we both preceded to the corner, but there was also a car coming down the alley in the opposite direction.
 I looked at my clock, and it read 8:51 am.
-The alley was too narrow for the motorist coming in the opposite direction to pass, so the guy in front of me had to veer to the right side at an opening adjacent to the alley to let the car pass.
-I followed suit and made it to the corner to make a left turn in the direction of the Metra shortly afterwards.
+The alley was too narrow for the motorist coming in the opposite direction to pass, so the guy in front of me had to veer to an opening on the right side of the alley to let the car pass.
+I followed suit and drove to the corner to make a left turn in the direction of the Metra shortly afterwards.
 It was 8:53 am when I parked my car in the lot.
 Whew!

-I hopped out of my car and sprinted to the platform—okay, not a sprint—but more like a trot because I was out of breath before I even got to the stairs.
+I hopped out of my car and sprinted to the platform—okay, not a sprint—but more like a trot because I was out of breath before I even made it to the stairs.
 The train was five blocks away at the Ivanhoe stop when I got to the top of the stairs, and I belted out a sigh of relief.
-I wiped some sweat from my forehead and waited for the train to come.
+I wiped some sweat from my forehead and waited until the train arrived.
 What a way to start the day.